-The 4th Congress of the Society of Endometriosis and Uterine Disorders is designated for each medical specialist should claim only those hours of credit that he/she actually spent in the educational activity.
+The SEUD Congress 2018, Florence, Italy, 25/04/2018-28/04/2018 has been accredited by the European Accreditation Council for Continuing Medical Education (EACCME®) with 20 European CME credits (ECMEC®s).
+Each medical specialist should claim only those hours of credit that he/she actually spent in the educational activity.

 Participants of the congress may complete the process to claim their CME credits and print their CME certificates by completing the congress program evaluation questionnaire which will be available online after the meeting.
 Additionally, physicians may indicate the accredited sessions they’ve attended and print out a course listing with hours of participation.